twosigma/beakerx/README.md

 ### Run Tests

-The Java unit tests are run with every build.
+The Java and TypeScript unit tests are run with every build.
 See [test/README.md] for how to run the e2e tests.

 ## Groovy with Interactive Plotting and Tables:
 <img width="900" alt="screen shot" src="https://user-images.githubusercontent.com/963093/28300136-585f9f7c-6b4b-11e7-8827-b5807d3fc9a8.png">